 Oh, and the difference in color on some pumps?
 Orange vs. black?
 That’s because most airpots are used in restaurants or offices where they serve both regular and decaf coffee.
 Black is “regular” and orange is decaf.
 Why orange?
 Back when decaf coffee first became popular, the major brand was Sanka . . . and it came in an orange package.
 Obviously if you only have one airpot, it doesn’t matter.

 Your final choice is size.
 Most hold around 2 quarts/liters or roughly 64 ounces.
 A mug typically holds about 10 ounces of liquid, so most airpots will hold roughly 6 mugs of coffee or other drinks.
 There are some 3 quart and gallon airpots available, too.
 One thing to note — if you don’t fill an airpot, the contents won’t stay hot as long.
 Therefore, estimating the size you’ll need is important.

 Chip Lawson, a reader, recently sent me data from a kitchen counter keep-hot test he’d done on three airpots plus his Thermos Nissan bottle (that bottle was my top performer in similar tests of three bottles).

-He tested a “cheap plastic” airpot, a “cheap stainless” airpot and a new Update International 1.9 Liter Airpot that he had just bought on Amazon.
-The Update International, pictured at right, has a stainless exterior and glass-lined vacuum insulation and it really outperformed the others.
+He tested a “cheap plastic” airpot, a “cheap stainless” airpot and a new Update International 1.9 Liter Airpot that he had just bought on Amazon (Note: The 1.9 liter size is no longer available.
+Update International now sells a 2.2 Liter Airpot instead..
+The Update International has a stainless exterior and glass-lined vacuum insulation and it really outperformed the others.
 Starting with boiling water in each, Chip checked the water temperature periodically.